Infant Development

 This Program:

-• Assists families in finding child care settings.
+• Assists families in finding childcare settings.

 • Monitors child’s participation and consults as needed to help facilitate child’s inclusion.